dvidelabs/flatcc/doc/flatcc-help.md

 --json is generates both printer and parser.

-DEPRECATED:
-  --schema-namespace controls if typenames in schema are prefixed a namespace. namespaces should always be present.

 The generated source can redefine offset sizes by including a modified `flatcc_types.h` file.
 The flatbuilder library must then be compiled with the same `flatcc_types.h` file.
 In this case --prefix and --common-prefix options